Japanese company busy making Joe Biden rubber masks

-SAITAMA, Japan (AP) — While surgical masks have been highly sought after this year, Joe Biden rubber masks are also seeing some demand.
+SAITAMA, Japan — While surgical masks have been highly sought after this year, Joe Biden rubber masks are also seeing some demand.

 Ogawa Studios, a Japanese manufacturer, began producing masks resembling the U.S. president-elect in the middle of October, ahead of last week’s election.